HazeOver Productivity Tips & Tricks

 Automate with AppleScript

 HazeOver can be fully controlled using AppleScript.
+You can toggle it, change dimming intensity, tint, animation duration, secondary display mode and multiple windows preference.
 Here’s how to try it out:

 HazeOver should instantly change dimming intensity.
 To find out all supported properties you need to add HazeOver app to AppleScript Editor library: